grafana/agent/docs/configuration/integrations/integrations-next/app-agent-receiver-config.md

   # config with the instance defined
   [logs_instance: <string> | default = ""]

-  # Server config refres to the HTTP endpoint that the integration will be exposing
+  # Server config refers to the HTTP endpoint that the integration will be exposing
   # to receive data from.
   server:
     [host: <string> | default = "127.0.0.1"]